 When comparing both, some say Teflon is best because it is less expensive than ceramic and others say Ceramic is best because it is free of chemicals.

-If you’re in the same dilemma, then read on because we’ll help you out with detailed information about both Teflon and ceramic cookware.
+If you’re in the same dilemma, then read on because I’ll help you out with detailed information about both Teflon and ceramic cookware.

 Teflon is made from polytetrafluoroethylene (PTFE), while ceramic is an inorganic material made from clay.

 You may not know but Teflon and Ceramic(Coated) cookware are made with the same Aluminum base and non-stick coating.

 So in terms of Even Heating, both are best and same.